SWVA Economic Forum kicks off Wednesday

 Other topics include the region’s talented workforce, area housing needs, entrepreneurs working with the Hard Rock Casino in Bristol and providing child care for the region’s workforce.

-At 9:45 a.m., Andy Sorrell, deputy director of Virginia Tobacco Region Revitalization Commission and
+At 9:45 a.m., Andy Sorrell, deputy director of Virginia Tobacco Region Revitalization Commission, and Julie Brown, director of Advanced Learning for the Institute for Advanced Learning and Research, will discuss the nationwide workforce shortage, recent workforce trends and solutions to combat the current labor shortage challenges.

 People are also reading…

-Julie Brown, director of Advanced Learning for the Institute for Advanced Learning and Research, will discuss the nationwide workforce shortage, recent workforce trends and solutions to combat the current labor shortage challenges.

-Housing for the future is the topic at 10:45 a.m., as Sandra Powell, senior deputy director of the Virginia Department of Housing and Community Development, Chris Thompson, director of Strategic Housing at Virginia Housing and Zachary Mannheimer, founder and CEO of Alquist, discuss how localities and business are implementing innovative concepts to address the aging and affordable housing shortages in their communities.
+Housing for the future is the topic at 10:45 a.m., as Sandra Powell, senior deputy director of the Virginia Department of Community Development and Housing; Chris Thompson, director of Strategic Housing at Virginia Housing; and Zachary Mannheimer, founder and CEO of Alquist, discuss how localities and businesses are implementing innovative concepts to address the aging and affordable housing shortages in their communities.

 The pending opening of the Bristol Casino and the 2024 arrival of the Hard Rock Casino and Hotel is expected to impact all of Southwest Virginia.
-At 12:30 p.m., a panel including Allie Evangelista, president at Hard Rock Casino and Hotel Bristol; Karen Hester, owner of Cranberry Lane, Southern Churn, and Unwind Vacations Rentals and Rita McClenny, president and CEO of Virginia Tourism Corporation will discuss how Hard Rock is working to support communities and business and how regional entrepreneurs are building on the opportunity.
+At 12:30 p.m., a panel including Allie Evangelista, president at Hard Rock Casino and Hotel Bristol; Karen Hester, owner of Cranberry Lane, Southern Churn and Unwind Vacations Rentals; and Rita McClenny, president and CEO of Virginia Tourism Corp., will discuss how Hard Rock is working to support communities and businesses and how regional entrepreneurs are building on the opportunity.

 Tickets are available at the door for $40.